-• Keep your owner's manual, current registration, and insurance information with your motorcycle.
-This will make it easier for the authorities to find you if your motorcycle is stolen and recovered.
-Your motorcycle is a high-performance sport model designed to carry you and one passenger.
-Whenever you add a passenger or cargo, you must be careful not to exceed the total load limits for this vehicle (Load Limits, page 35).
-Make sure your cargo is properly secured (Loading Guidelines, page 35).
+Your motorcycle is designed to carry you and one passenger.
+Whenever you add a passenger or cargo, you must be careful not to exceed the total load limits for this vehicle (Load Limits, page 31).
+Make sure your cargo is properly secured (Loading Guidelines, page 31).

-Also consider adjusting the suspension (page 114) for the extra load.
+Also consider adjusting the suspension (page 111) for the extra load.

 Be aware that carrying a passenger or heavy cargo can affect acceleration, braking, and handling.
-Before riding with a passenger, make sure your passenger is wearing the proper protective apparel (page 28).
-Also check that your passenger is not wearing any loose apparel that might get caught in the drive chain.
+Before riding with a passenger, make sure your passenger is wearing the proper protective apparel (page 24).